VRHIKKY/VketCloudSDK_Documents/docs/FAQ/SphereCollider.en.md

 Clicking on the Sphere Collider does not elicit any response.

 ## Cause
-The scale value of the GameObject with the Sphere Collider is too small.
+The scale values of the GameObject with the Sphere Collider are not the same for X, Y, and Z.

 ## Solution
 Align the scale values of the GameObject.